 What’s so great about being a kid?
 What’s so exciting about it?
 In a word, potential.
 Kids see few limits to their potential.
 She wants to be an astronaut, or a nurse, or a lawyer, and on and on.
 She changes her mind every few days or weeks when she discovers something new.
 It’s amusing, but it’s exciting to see such enthusiasm and willingness to try something new.

 If middle age is the period between these two states, then what more is it?
 I’ve decided that middle age is that point in your life when you shift from seeing the future in terms of your potential and begin to see it in terms of your limitations.
 It’s a shift that’s so slow, so incremental, that we don’t even notice it on a day-to-day basis.
 But we start at one end and end up at the other.
 It doesn’t happen overnight.

 Looked at with any objectivity, it doesn’t make sense.
 Once we’re in our 40’s, or 50’s, or 60’s, we ought to think that we finally have enough experience and enough freedom to really begin to grow, not begin to decline.
 I know people who are 85 or older, but who still look forward to tomorrow.
 Unfortunately, I know people 15 or younger who’ve already given up.

 But they’re rare, most of us slide down the hill from youth to old age, instead of climbing the hill.
 Sure, it’s a matter of perspective and “all we have to do” is change our perspective.
 But we make it very hard on ourselves when we associate a perspective with a specific age group and treat it as inevitable because aging is inevitable.
-As the old saying goes, “We dig our own grave”.
+As the old saying goes, we dig our own grave.
 We don’t have to.
 Copyright © all rights reserved 2004 Robert L. Adams